 "2+2" Transfer Design

 There are four, two-year interpreting programs in Florida, and UNF officially partners with Florida State College at Jacksonville (South Campus) to facilitate the articulation process for incoming students.
-We welcome graduates from the other interpreting programs at Valencia College, Miami Dade College, and St. Petersburg College.
+We welcome graduates from the other interpreting programs at Valencia College (PDF file) Miami Dade College, and St. Petersburg College.
 Students transferring from institutions outside of Florida are evaluated on a case-by-case basis.